-Our advice would be to check with your insurance broker or your insurer directly to check what their stance is on unoccupied premises during this period of lockdown.
+Our advice would be to check with your insurance broker or your insurer directly to check what their stance is on unoccupied premises during periods of lockdown.

 During the first period of lockdown we saw many insurers extend or be flexible with their limits around the number of days premises could be left unoccupied.

 Some insurers have maintained extended unoccupancy periods in response to the ongoing uncertainty the pandemic is creating for businesses.
 Whilst other insurers have returned to their normal unoccupied property stance since the initial national lockdown ended.